QuantumQuaser/heart_stroke-_prediction/README.md

 <a name="Feature _Engineering"></a>
 ## Feature Engeneering

-To gain deeper insights and uncover relationships within this data, we can use more sophisticated visualization techniques.
+To gain deeper insights and uncover relationships within this data, we can use more sophisticated visualization charts.
 Below are those we are gonna dive into:

 ### Correlation Heatmap:
 This will help in visualizing the correlation between numerical features like age, avg_glucose_level, and bmi.
 It's useful for identifying features that might be strongly correlated with the target variable (stroke).